rajanchauhan165/rajanchauhan165/README.md

 ## 🚀 About Me
-I am a tech enthusiast and currently learning the MERN stack and aspiring to become a successful web developer.
+I am a tech enthusiast and currently learning Java backend development and aspiring to become a Java developer.
 Apart from this, I am also learning Graphics illustration & UI designing as a sideline.

-I am a motivated & disciplined individual with intermediate knowledge of HTML, CSS, JavaScript & Adobe Illustration.
+I am a motivated & disciplined individual with intermediate knowledge of Java, JavaScript, HTML, CSS & Adobe Illustration.

-Apart from this, I am a Bikes & Cars enthusiast, and my hobbies are playing PC games & cricket.

 <!---